Accounting and auditing venue requirements

 • ensure that any changes to the gaming room’s hours of operation only be activated after the details of those changes have been successfully submitted via facilities made available by the Monitoring Licensee’s monitoring system, and

-• ensure no gaming occurs outside of the nominated gaming hours.
+• ensure no gaming occurs outside of the nominated gaming hours and mandatory closure periods.

 The Monitoring Licensee will provide further instructions in relation to submission of the nominated gaming hours, including time periods by which changes must be submitted before they take effect in the monitoring system.